Windows 7 Forums Search

 How to Set Account Lockout Threshold for Invalid Logon Attempts

-The account lockout threshold security setting determines the number of invalid or failed logon attempts with a incorrect user name and/or password that causes a user account to be locked out.
+The account lockout threshold security setting determines the number of invalid or failed logon attempts with a incorrect user name and/or password that causes a user account to be locked out in Windows 7 and Windows 8.
 A locked out account cannot be used until it is reset by an administrator or until the account lockout duration for the account has expired or the administrator manually unlocks the locked out user account.

 The reset account lockout after security setting determines the number of minutes that must elapse after a invalid logon attempt before the invalid logon attempt counter is reset back to 0 invalid logon attempts.